 Simply say no!
 If attending the wedding itself is going to set you back more than a thousand dollars, you’re going to want to cut back elsewhere.
 Luckily, there are a few events you can skip to help you lighten the load.
 For instance, you may find that you’re invited to pre-wedding events, such as the bachelorette party or engagement dinner.
 It’s perfectly acceptable to decline these invitations and save your funds for the main event.

 Make no mistakes, weddings are usually extravagant events.
-That means that looking a million dollars on the big day is an absolute must.
+That means that looking like a million bucks on the big day is an absolute must.
 However, that shouldn't mean that you have to spend a million dollars.
 Shopping for a brand-new wedding guest outfit—or a host of them, should you have a few weddings on the horizon—does not come cheap.

 One way in which you can get that classy, high-end look without the hefty price tag is to rent your outfit.
 Websites such as the ever popular Rent the Runway allow you to hire your outfit for a specific amount of time.
 For example, you could rent that perfect dress for four to eight days, rather than having to splurge and buy it outright.

-Skip the hotel and look at other options.
+Skip the Hotel and Look at Other Options

 Heading to a destination wedding?
-Staying in a snazzy hotel will could set you back hundreds of dollars.
+Staying in a snazzy hotel could set you back hundreds of dollars.
 Thankfully, you have a couple of alternate options.
 First of all, if you know anybody in the local area, you could call in a favor and ask to stay with them.
 While it may not be as comfortable as a hotel—and you will have to bring your own shampoo!—it’s certain to cost you a lot less, if not nothing at all.

 Failing that, there’s always the house or apartment rental sites where you could bag a bargain.
 Check out AirBnb or Vrbo for affordable rentals in the area.
 Needless to say, the sooner you sort out your wedding accommodation, the more money you’re likely to save.
 Book well ahead and pay in installments to avoid feeling the financial pinch.